 McCarthy Listed by thegentlemen Ransomware Group

 On May 8, 2026, construction supplier McCarthy, Inc. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which provides metal doors, frames, wood doors, builder’s hardware and related products to hospitals, schools, government offices and other organizations across the Southeast, had internal files exfiltrated during a ransomware attack.
+The company, which provides metal doors, frames, wood doors, builder’s hardware and related products to hospitals, schools, government offices and other organizations across the Southeast, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that McCarthy, Inc., founded in 1955 and headquartered in Savannah, Georgia, was listed on the ransomware.live tracker mirroring thegentlemen’s leak page.
 The exposed material consists of internal files taken before the group threatened to publish them.
 No confirmed count of affected individuals has been released, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The incident follows the group’s standard pattern of stealing data, encrypting systems where possible, and then listing victims on their public leak site when demands are not met.